Helsinki1/tennis-serving-buddy/README.md

-The goals of this project is to create a tool that tracks the trajectory, bounce, and speed of a player's serve with reference to the tennis court
+The goal of this project is to create a tool that tracks the trajectory, bounce, and speed of a player's serve with reference to the tennis court

 Main Objectives
 1. Detect and draw the lines of the tennis court